 Elena slaps Ian on the chest with the back of her hand, causing him to pout.

 “What was that for?”
 He whines as he rubs his chest.

 “Stop being immature.”
 Elena sighs, but discreetly smiles afterward.

 “Awe but babe, it’s one of the qualities you love about me.”
 Ian sighs dreamily while fluttering his long eyelashes towards Elena.
 This causes her to turn beet red.

 “Man, I love being the fifth wheel.”
-Abby casually states, causing Elena and I to sadly smile over at her.
+Abby casually states.

-“You aren’t a fifth wheel Abby.
+“You aren’t the fifth wheel Abby.
 James and I are not a couple.”
 I say, nudging his arm off me and then turning to step next to Abby.
-This makes James frown but then he quickly recovers when he notices a hot brunette about ten feet away.
+This makes James frown, but then he quickly recovers when he notices a hot brunette about ten feet away.

 “Catch you later.”
 He waves to us, which makes Ian follow as he notices the brunette has a blonde friend.

 Elena frowns and crosses her arms while I only roll my eyes.
 Typical.

 “Ah yes, their bimbo Barbie’s await.”
 Abby deadpans.